yerden/go-snf/README.md

 ### Caveats
 CI build currently does only static code checks.
 No build is performed due to third-party proprietary library dependency.
 Locally, you can run some unit tests supplied in this package.

-No support for packet injection is implemented currently.
-If you need this feature, feel free to contribute and/or contact authors of the package.

 The package is under development so API may experience some changes.
 Any contributions from Myricom NICs users are welcome.